-- 1) In order to promote the sport for new teams that don't have 11 players yet (i.e. budget constraints, schools or team that don't have exactly 11 players on team, etc.), the requirement of 11 players may be modified as follows: - a) For competitions (chapter, area, local, etc.) other than international competitions, it is recommended that teams consist of 11 players.
-However, teams may bring any number of players within recommended minimum and maximum standards.
-1aa) Teams should consist of at least eight players. - 1ab) Due to substitution requirements, it is recommended that teams have no more than twelve players. - b) The Sport Management Team, Game Management Team, and/or the Games Organizing Committee can establish further recommended minimum and maximum standards. - d.
-Divisioning - 1) Divisions for the Team Competition shall be determined by the teams' performance at Area competition and during divisioning rounds.
-Note: PHSAT will not be used for divisioning. - 2) In the Divisioning Round, teams will play one or more games with each game lasting no longer than nine minutes.
-Each team will be required to play all athletes on their rosters. - e.
-Time of Play and Substitutions - 1) The clock starts with the referee's whistle at the beginning of the game and after each line change or injury substitution. - 2) Only the referee may stop the clock for when there is an injury or medical problem.
+1) Divisions for the Team Competition shall be determined by the teams' performance at Area competition and during divisioning rounds.
+Note: PHSAT will not be used for divisioning.

+2) In the Divisioning Round, teams will play one or more games with each game lasting no longer than nine minutes.
+Each team will be required to play all athletes on their rosters.

+e.
+Time of Play and Substitutions

+- 1) The clock starts with the referee's whistle at the beginning of the game and after each line change or injury substitution. - 2) Only the referee may stop the clock for when there is an injury or medical problem.
 The only other time the clock is stopped is at the end of each substitution period. - 3) Play always starts from the center circle at the start of a period.
 If play is stopped because of a defensive infraction, the face-off will be held at the nearest circle to the infraction.
 If play is stopped due to an offensive infraction the face-off will be held at the opposite end of the court in the circle nearest the infraction. - 4) When the game is played in gyms where the puck can go out of play or under bleachers, etc., officials will carry extra pucks and will drop one at the point closest to where the puck went out of play.
-That puck shall be the one in play; thus, play should be continuous.

-- 5) There are no team time-outs. - 6) Each line will consist of two defensive players, two forwards, and one center.
-There are no substitutions on the fly. - 7) Teams will change ends after the first and second periods and at the end of the third period, if an overtime is necessary.
+That puck shall be the one in play; thus, play should be continuous. - 5) There are no team time-outs. - 6) Each line will consist of two defensive players, two forwards, and one center.
+There are no substitutions on the fly. - 7) A and B Level Teams will change ends after the first and second periods and at the end of the third period, if an overtime is necessary.